Predicting solvation free energies with an implicit solvent machine learning potential: Author contributions

+See the supplementary material for hyperparameters and additional results including performance and error analysis on train dataset, absolute error vs experimental hydration free energy, correlation of molecular properties with experimental hydration free energy, potential energy difference vs Gasteiger charges, Pearson correlation of errors, convergence of the hydration free energy computation.

-\subsection{Author contributions}
+\section{Author contributions}

 J.Z. conceptualized the study.
+S.R. and A.F.B. contributed equally to this work.
 S.R. and A.F.B. implemented and applied the ReSolv method and conducted simulations and postprocessing.
 All authors planned the study, analyzed and interpreted the results, and wrote the paper.